Narberal90/devops_todolist_docker_core_task_2_volumes/INSTRUCTION.md

 The address for the container named `sql`.

-6. Build the app image, create a container, and run it:
+6. Build the todoapp:2.0.0 image, create a container, and run it:
 ```
 docker build -t todoapp:2.0.0 -f Dockerfile .
 docker run -d --name api -p 8080:8080 todoapp:2.0.0